 This makes sense considering their offerings are all straight-forward.
 Their representatives don’t have to dive deep into their finance tomes to find the right answers.

-One caveat, however, is for Active Investing accounts, they will not advise you on which investments to buy.
+One caveat, however, is for Active Investing accounts, will not advise you on which investments to buy.

 They’re not going to make stock picks for you.
 Imagine the liability.
 Their advice is limited to general financial strategies that are perfect for their Automated Investing platform.

 They also advertise things such as seminars, coaching, and experiences to round out their appeal to a dynamic and younger investor population.
+See SoFi Experiences for the latest.

 Editor's Note